José Miguel Battle Sr.: Early life in Cuba

 Battle was born on September 14, 1929, in Alto Songo, Cuba.
 His father was Jose Maria Battle Bestard and his mother, Angela Vargas Yzaguirre.
 He had five brothers: Gustavo, Pedro, Sergio, Hiram and Aldo.
 He was educated in Santiago de Cuba.

 Battle began his career as a policeman in Santiago de Cuba in 1949, and he was transferred to Havana in the early 1950s.
 He had been a vice cop, handling cases related to illegal gambling, alcohol, drugs and racketeering and acted as a go-between for the Mafia, as a police sergeant delivering cash bribes from the criminal enterprises of Meyer Lansky to President Fulgencio Batista and his government.
+He got to know Martin Fox, owner of the Tropicana Club.
+Fox made monthly payments of 5,000 pesos to the chief of police José Salas Cafiizares, sometimes delivered by Battle himself.
+He also introduced Battle to Santo Trafficante Jr., boss of the Trafficante crime family in Florida.
+A connection that would later prove beneficial when Battle moved to the U.S.

 He became a Freemason in Cuba.
 He emigrated to the United States in December 1959.

 Bay of Pigs Invasion

-Battle assisted the Central Intelligence Agency in the early 1960s in training Cuban exiles and commanded one of the landing craft in the Cuban liberation effort of the Bay of Pigs Invasion at Playa Girón in April 1961.
+Battle assisted the Central Intelligence Agency in the early 1960s in training Cuban exiles and commanded one of the landing craft during the Bay of Pigs Invasion at Playa Girón in April 1961.
 Battle also served as a soldier in the ground assault.
 The invasion result was disastrous after President John F. Kennedy aborted American air support just five minutes before the armed Cubans reached Cuban soil.
 Jose, along with the other surviving expatriate soldiers, was captured after three days of arduous battle and imprisoned for nearly two years in a Cuban prison.
+Later he would contribute financially to the anti-Castro paramilitary organization Alpha 66 and the efforts of Luis Posada Carriles.